Skip to content

 Virginia

-Use the Virginia page when the final North Carolina stop is the setup for the inland finish.
+Use the Virginia page when the last North Carolina stop is the setup for the next chapter.

 Charleston to Wilmington

-Use the trip page when Wilmington is the planned finish after the South Carolina Lowcountry.
+Use the southern trip page when Wilmington is the finish rather than the launch.

 The cleanest way to use this segment is to give each stop a job: Wilmington for arrival, New Bern for reset, Edenton for slower history, and Elizabeth City for the handoff.
 When those roles stay clear, North Carolina reads like a deliberate river-and-sound chapter instead of leftover mileage.